elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 Create spec and mount button, show it works.

 Create Button.tsx and **cut** and paste in button from LoginForm

+Talking Point:
+- where is the css coming from?

 Componitize the css using css modules.